drjekyllthemes/themes/QUICKREF.md

 ~~~
 {% include footer.html %}                  -- Searches for include file in _includes folder
 {% include footer.html param="value" %}    -- You can also pass parameters to an include
-{% include_relative somedir/footer.html %} -- Searches for include file relative to the file where the tag is used
+{% include_relative somedir/footer.html %} -- Searches for include file relative to the file where used
 ~~~

 ### Code Syntax Highlighting Tag